saturncloud/Bodo-examples/README.md

 Welcome to Bodo examples!
 These are adapted from the [bodo.ai example repository](https://github.com/Bodo-inc/Bodo-examples).

 >**Note**: Bodo works best for very large datasets, so downloading the data used in the examples can take some time.
-Please be patient while the datasets download for each example - you will see the speed benefits of bodo when manipulating the downloaded data.
+Please be patient while the datasets download for each example - you will see the speed benefits of Bodo when manipulating the downloaded data.

 ## Examples
 There are two types of examples in this repository - notebooks and scripts.